SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 **Workaround:** Do not disable the RTC or the PIT if any of the modules are used.

-**megaTinyCore note:** Neither RTC as millis source nor megaTinySleep are impacted; users manually configuring these timers on effected parts must take account of this.
-This behaves less simply than they describe, and it can be profoundly baffling and very nasty when using the RTC.
-This was reported by a user on ATtiny412; it stands to reason that on impacted parts, when one but not the other is enabled, the behavior probably is not "clean":
+**megaTinyCore note:** Neither RTC as millis source nor megaTinySleep are impacted. **Any manual configuration of the RTC will be unsuccessful if this issue is not taken into account** This behaves far less simply than they describe, and it can be profoundly baffling and very nasty when using the RTC.
+This was reported by a user on ATtiny412; it stands to reason that on impacted parts, the other one doesn't "stop" - but rather "behaves in a manner inconsistent with documentation"
   1. Set RTC clock source but don't enable it.
   2. Enable the PIT with desired period.
   3. Notice that PIT is working, while RTC is not enabled.